Michigan Court Records

 Are Michigan Marriage Records Public?

 Michigan marriage records are generally public, except where restricted by law.
-The Michigan Department of Health and Human Services has maintained marriages filed in the state since 1867.
+The Michigan Department of Health and Human Services has maintained marriage records in the state since 1867.
 Anyone can request certified copies of a marriage record by submitting an application in writing and paying the required search fee.
-Details of issued licenses are recorded in the counties where the applicants lived at the time of their marriage.
-Records may be ordered online, by mail, by phone, or in person.
+Details of issued licenses are recorded in the counties where the applicants lived during their marriage.
+Records may be ordered online, by mail, phone, or in person.
+Some older marriage records or images may only be accessible by scheduling a visit to the county or state office.
+When searching for records, entering a specific date range can help narrow down search results, especially if the exact marriage date is unknown.
+Digital images of marriage records may be available for certain years, and viewing these images can provide additional historical details.

 Note: Certified copies of a marriage record are printed on security paper with a raised embossed seal.